estvita/separator/docs/waba.md

   + **Verify token** – the verify token from the previous step
 ![alt text](img/verify.png)

-+ In the THOTH admin panel → **waba → phones**, add phone numbers:
++ In the separator admin panel → **waba → phones**, add phone numbers:
   + **Phone** – the phone number
   + **Phone id** – the id from the Facebook app
 + Select the previously created WABA object
 + Select the **App instance** (Bitrix portal) to which the WABA number will be linked
 + Check the **Sms service** checkbox if you want to register this number as an [SMS provider](messageservice.md)
-+ If everything is set up correctly, the connector in the Contact Center will turn green, and the line `THOTH_your_number` will be attached.
++ If everything is set up correctly, the connector in the Contact Center will turn green, and the line `separator_your_number` will be attached.
 ![ok](img/waba_ok.png)

 ## WABA Usage Notes